How Much Does It Cost to Build a 250 Room Hotel?

 Explore our hotel and motel financing solutions to understand the loan products available for mid-size hotel development.

-Detailed Cost Breakdown for a 250-Room Full-Service Hotel
+What Is Detailed Cost Breakdown for a 250-Room Full-Service Hotel?

 Let's examine a representative 250-room full-service hotel in a major metropolitan market with a total development cost of $85 million ($340,000 per room).